Updated: Jun 21, 2022

 We are now in what is considered Pitta season.
 The dominant element is fire, with some water.
 Early summer tends to be more warm and humid and late summer more warm and dry.
 Depending on your constitution, you are either basking in the heat of the sun or headed into the air-conditioning for relief!

 Each season brings it's gifts and challenges.
 Fire brings the qualities of transformation and illumination.
-Balanced fire in the mind can make you feel clear and alert.
+Balanced fire provides healthy digestion and can make you feel mentally clear and alert.
 Too much fire will have you feeling short-tempered, impatient, and agitated.
 Physically, rashes, acid indigestion, or a reactive immune system are signs of a pitta imbalance as well.

 Tips for all constitutions to keep pitta in check this summer:

 Favor foods that are bitter, astringent, and sweet

 Vegetables such as zucchini, broccoli, leafy greens, celery, fennel

 Grains such as quinoa, white basmati rice, and barley

 Fruits include grapes, pomegranates, stone fruits, melon, and limes

 Cool and light proteins, such as mung beans, tofu, lean white meats, and fish